MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/enhanced-email-attachment-control.md

 ## Prerequisites

-Your administrator must enable **Attachments control** in Power Apps.
+Your administrator has enabled the enhanced attachment control.

-## Use the enhanced email attachment experience
+## Use the enhanced experience to attach files

 You can perform the following actions when the enhanced email attachment control is enabled: